 The average of your four-point grades in each class makes up your unweighted GPA.
 4.0.
 Unweighted GPAs are between 4.0 and less than 1.0.
-A weighted GPA takes into account both your overall course grade average and your average grade.
-By awarding additional points for honors or Advanced Placement courses, a weighted GPA raises your average.
+A weighted GPA considers both your overall course grade average and your average grade.
+A weighted GPA raises your average by awarding additional points for honors or Advanced Placement courses.

-In addition, the unweighted GPA of applicants at Harcum College is 2.5 on average.
-ACT or SAT scores are taken into account by Harcum College throughout the admissions process.
+The average unweighted GPA of Harcum College candidates is 2.5.
+Harcum College considers ACT or SAT scores throughout the admissions process.

 How to Apply to Harcum College

-The Admissions Committee evaluates each application file as soon as it is complete since Harcum College has a rolling admissions policy.
-Within 10 working days, applicants will be informed of the outcome and any entrance requirements.
-To guarantee admission to the program of choice, prospective students are recommended to submit their applications as early as feasible.
+Since Harcum College has a rolling admissions policy, the Admissions Committee evaluates each application file as soon as it is complete.
+Applicants will be informed of the outcome and any entrance requirements within ten working days.
+To guarantee admission to the program of choice, prospective students must submit their applications as early as feasible.